a2rocket/testing/test_cases.md

 <div id='updateDelegationAddress'/>

-## Update a delegation address from The Memes by 6529 collection.
+## Update a delegation address from The Memes by 6529 collection

 ### Description: In this group of test cases a wallet calls the updateDelegationAddress(...) function to update a delegation address.
 Please make sure that the  address 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 is selected as an Account on remix and that you will update an address that was already registered for delegation.